 5 SMF1 retrieves the SM subscription data from UDM which includes a new parameter, DS SUPI containing SUPI2.
 SMF associates the DS PDU session to both SUPI1 and SUPI2.

-6. SMF1 establishes a SM Policy Association and in addition to SUPI1 includes the DS SUPI (SUPI2) in the request.
+6. SMF1 establishes a SM Policy Association and, in addition to SUPI1, includes the DS SUPI (SUPI2) in the request.
 The PCF associates the SM policy association to both SUPI1 and SUPI2.
 The PCF provides the PCC rules for DS PDU session.

 7. The SMF1 establishes an N4 session with the UPF.
 SMF generates N4 rules similarly as for a MA PDU Session.